vacp2p/wakurtosis/README.md

 #### JSON main configuration file options

-There are arguments that can be modified:
+These are arguments that can be modified:

 - _same_toml_configuration_: boolean.
 Default: **true**.
 If **true**, the some `.toml` file will be applied to every Waku node.
 If **false*, every node will use its own `.toml` file.
 - _topology_file_: string.
 Default: **waku_test_topology_small.json**.
 If defines the network topology that will be created.